ethersphere/bee-docs/docs/bee/working-with-bee/configuration.md

 In order to operate a Bee node on the Sepolia testnet, modify the following options in your configuration to the values below.
 Make sure that you replace the `blockchain-rpc-endpoint` option value with your own valid Sepolia RPC endpoint.
 If you choose to use [Infura](https://www.infura.io/) as in the example configuration below, make sure to [check in their docs](https://docs.infura.io/api/network-endpoints) that the endpoint format is up to date, and also make sure that you have filled in your own API key which you can find from the [Infura web app](https://app.infura.io).
 Besides Infura there are many other RPC providers you may wish to choose from.

-Also make sure to fund your node with sETH rather than xDAI to pay for gas on the Sepolia testnet.
-There are many public faucets you can use to obtain sETH, such as [this one from Infura](https://www.infura.io/faucet/sepolia).
+Also make sure to fund your node with Sepolia ETH rather than xDAI to pay for gas on the Sepolia testnet.
+There are many public faucets you can use to obtain Sepolia ETH, such as [this one from Infura](https://www.infura.io/faucet/sepolia).

 To get Sepolia BZZ (sBZZ) you can use [this Uniswap market](https://app.uniswap.org/swap?outputCurrency=0x543dDb01Ba47acB11de34891cD86B675F04840db&inputCurrency=ETH), just make sure that you've switched to the Sepolia network in your browser wallet.